Brazil women's national softball team

 Brazil women's national softball team is the national team for Brazil.
+It is governed by the Confederação Brasileira de Beisebol e Softbol and takes part in international team softball competitions.
 The team qualified to compete at the 2015 Pan American Games in Toronto, Canada, where they were defeated by Canada 6–0 in the opening game for women's softball.
-As of April 2024, the Brazil women's junior national softball team ranked 8th in the world, after they were defeated by Mexico 3–0 in the match for bronze in the V Pan American Softball Championship for Women U-18, held in Colombia.
+In the 2016 Women's Softball World Championship, the team placed 12th.
+The team will participate in the 2027 Women’s Softball World Cup Group Stage in September 2026, replacing South Africa.